loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   - The bottom of the stack contains the start pointer of the stack.
 ]

-At any given moment only one stack is in use, which means that while other stacks can be allocated and freed, and variables can only be pushed on the current one.
-Mutating or reading other stacks is undefined behavior.
+At any given moment only one stack is used to execute upon, which means that while other stacks can be allocated and freed, and variables can only be pushed on the current one.
+Mutating or reading data on other stacks is undefined behavior, outside of higher order functions.#todo[se över]

-All functions in #ln are called through jumps(with some discrepancies for top-level functions and FFI).
+All functions in #ln are called through jump(with some discrepancies for top-level functions and FFI).
 This is implemented by passing around all functions as values on the stack.
-Top-level functions however work differently, and works in a somewhat similar manner to how functions work in most other languages.
-There is one major difference however.
+Top-level functions however work differently, and act more like constants do in most other languages.

-A top-level function does not actually execute the function, and it instead pushes a code pointer onto the current stack and returns.
-This code pointer points to the actual function which can then be popped and called when need be.
+A top-level function is not actually generated as a function, and it is instead a static constant which contains a code pointer to the actual function.
-In this manner top-level functions act much more like constants.
+This code pointer can then be copied and pushed onto the stack, and called when need be.

 When FFI calls occur, such as calling a libc function like `printf`, this function will allocate a stack frame on top of the single stack frame, and execute like